wigging/swift-macos/README.md

 ## Contributing

 Submit a Pull Request if you would like to contribute to this project.
 Questions and other comments can be submitted on the Issues page.
+If you submit an example Xcode project, make sure Team is set to None in the Signing & Capabilites section in the project settings.

 ## Support